-I’m a writer, editor, and content producer from New York City living in Los Angeles.
+I’m a writer and digital storyteller from New York City living in Los Angeles.

-I am currently the Associate Content Director of Center Theatre Group in Los Angeles, where I produce video, social media, and editorial content about the programming of one of the largest regional theater companies in the country.
+I am currently the Associate Content Director of Center Theatre Group in Los Angeles, where I lead multiplatform content strategy and produce video, social media, and editorial content for one of the largest regional theater companies in the country.

 Recent Writing